Adho Mukha Vrksasana - Handstand

 Why should I try adho mukha vrksasana?

 This asana is a great way to strengthen your shoulders, your wrists and work on your core.
-It will also give your body a good blood circulation and work your balance in a way you never thought would be possible.
+It will also give your body good blood circulation and work your balance in a way you never thought would be possible.
 If this is not enough, a handstand is a way for your body to release stress and tension.
 As you can imagine you feel relaxed after working your way through your entire body.
 Some people even say that this asana can help you with mild depression.
 Because this is a challenging asana you will feel pretty good about yourself once you managing carrying your body only on your hands.